-With over 12 years of Beijing living under her belt, founder of Bespoke Travel Company, Sarah Keenlyside, knows more than a thing or two about the Chinese capital.
+With over 14 years of Beijing living under her belt, founder of Bespoke Travel Company, and LUXE insider Sarah Keenlyside, knows more than a thing or two about the Chinese capital.

 An avid supporter of the local creative scene, she cites factory-turned-art compound 798 Art District as her favourite place in the city.
 From offbeat galleries to Beijing's answer to the High Line, here are Sarah’s 798 must-sees.

 Hidden away at the ‘back’ of the sprawling complex (on the far eastern side), most visitors aren’t aware that Beijing’s Highline even exists, making it a fabulous escape from the hordes.
 This elevated stretch offers an epic outlook across the industrial landscape with its now-defunct factories and train line (see below) – it’s quite beautiful up there, in a rather raw way.

 This gallery is perhaps the best example of the German Bauhaus design in the area.
 With its perfect saw-tooth roof and imported East German factory equipment still rooted to the floor, it's a little museum in itself.
 Even better, the ceilings are still daubed with red propaganda slogans such 'Chairman Mao is the Sunshine In Our Hearts.'

 Hands down the most impressive, lesser-known restaurant in the area.
 An ode to 798's industrial origins, you’ll find rows of old TV sets on the walls, kitsch 1950s flasks and an overarching grit-chic aesthetic.
 Succulent and spicy recipes hail from the Hunan province, and while they do have an English menu, most of the dishes are described in Chinese, so you’re better off enlisting a trusty tour guide or native speaker to navigate you through it all.